thoth-33/StaticYellow/README.md

 - Engezertorung- A lot of help with color, sprite and graphics.
 Very helpful and patient.
 Please try his Pokered-gbc French and English updated game.
 -Melody- For the rest of Pokedex code that makes it run and look clean.
 You also assisted with the LearnSet moves and Bugs.
 Thanks for the help with Celebrations too.
--Devianart- For all the female sprites for the game -FrenchOrange- for all the running and surfing sprites added to the game -PokeFanMarcel- For the code for the running sprites to work and the code to make the EXP ALL a key item that can turn on or off
+-Devianart- For all the female sprites for the game -FrenchOrange- for all the running and surfing sprites added to the game/ yellow sprites -Rosie- for the Nurse Joy, Jenny, Yellow back picture.
+-PokeFanMarcel- For the code for the running sprites to work and the code to make the EXP ALL a key item that can turn on or off
 -RainbowMetalPigeon/ExtremeYellow- Space code for Bank 1E, Surrender in battle option, and Pikachu Flying Animation.
-AND FOR CREATING THE HARDEST GEN 1 YELLOW HACK EVER.
+Also for 3rd character/gender tutorial AND FOR CREATING THE HARDEST GEN 1 YELLOW HACK EVER.
 BUT I LOVE PLAYING IT
 -RainbowDevs/Pokemon Brown- Another awesome Gen 1 hack.
 Some Pokemon Sprites were taken from Brown and added into this game.
 - BYRAX- FOR THE BOXART FOR ALL THE GBC/GBA GAMES.
 ALSO TESTING THE GAME MULTIPLE TIMES AS WELL.
 - JA2398- Tester